 In bringing these transatlantic transfigurations to light, this book also provides strikingly new perspectives on both canonical and little-read works by Charles Dickens, George Eliot, Tennyson, and other Victorian authors.
 The recovery of these works' African American afterlives illuminates their formal practices and ideological commitments, and forces a reassessment of their cultural impact and political potential.
 Bridging the gap between African American and Victorian literary studies, Reaping Something New changes our understanding of both fields and rewrites an important chapter of literary history.

-Daniel Hack is associate professor of English at the University of Michigan.
+Daniel Hack is professor of English at the University of Michigan.
 He is the author of The Material Interests of the Victorian Novel.

 "[F]ascinating and original. . . .
 Hack’s skill and sensitivity as a literary critic and the thoroughness of his research make Reaping Something New one of the most compelling works of trans-Atlantic literary scholarship to appear in recent years."--Joseph Rezek, Chronicle of Higher Education

 "As Hack observes, the relationship between Victorian literature and African American literature has been neglected, and this book fills that gap."--Choice

 "Reaping Something New bypasses the obvious strategy of scanning Victorian texts for African American characters or settings, asking instead how African American readers and writers appropriated and transformed precisely those Victorian texts whose subject matter appeared most distant from their own lives.
 By situating the connection between Victorian and African American texts at the level of reception rather than theme, Daniel Hack makes his conclusions both more surprising and more irrefutable.
 The question he raises about the afterlife of texts is a central one to literary criticism today and his book provides a model for scholars working across literary periods."--Leah Price, author of How to Do Things with Books in Victorian Britain

 Table of Contents: